Exploring the Power of AI in Software Development - Part 9: Workforce

 Will AI replace humans?
 Will developers be displaced?
 These are important questions being debated about AI in software development.

-All in all, AI is not a threat to engineers' jobs, but we're in uncharted territory and will have to wait and see how the job truly changes, adds Camden Swita, Head of AI & ML Innovation at New Relic.
+All in all, AI is not a threat to engineers' jobs, but we're in uncharted territory and will have to wait and see how the job truly changes, adds Camden Swita, Head of AI & ML Innovation at New Relic(link is external).

 DEVOPSdigest invited experts across the industry — consultants, analysts and vendors — to comment on how AI can support the software development life cycle (SDLC).
 In Part 9 of this series, the experts discuss how AI will impact the software development workforce.